 Dr. Nelson has also been highly active in advocating for the rights and benefits of those with mental illness and to improve quality and access to necessary treatment services for psychiatric patients.
 He was the psychiatrist appointee to the California Mental Health Planning Council from 2010-2016, and a past president of the Northern California Psychiatric Society, where he continues to serve on the Government and Legislative Affairs Committee.
 He has served as Council Member and Chair of the Managed Care Committee for the California Psychiatric Association, where he has advocated for federal, state, and local policy change.
 Dr. Nelson is currently a Past Speaker of the Assembly of the American Psychiatric Association.
-In Marin, Dr. Nelson has been a speaker for Marin NAMI and Community Institute for Psychotherapy, and is a founding member of the Board of Directors for the Post-Partum Services Center in Marin.
+In Marin, Dr. Nelson has presented educational talks for Marin NAMI and Community Institute for Psychotherapy, and is a founding member of the Board of Directors for the Post-Partum Services Center in Marin.
 Dr. Nelson has also presented talks regionally and nationally on homelessness and eliminating barriers and improving access to care for those with mental illness.
 In addition, he is currently developing a guide to assist patients and families in advocating to obtain mental health services.